OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Accessing the nginx Application
 +++++++++++++++++++++++++++++++

-Create a file called ``expose-nginx.yaml``, with the following contents:
+On the Kubernetes master node, create a file called ``expose-nginx.yaml`` with the following contents:

 .. code-block:: yaml